-Residential members no longer need to read their own meters.
+Residential members used to read their own meters, but they no longer need to do that.
 Automated meters, part of an advanced metering infrastructure (AMI) project completed in 2012, send their meter readings over the power lines to the cooperative's computer system.

 It's still a good idea to track your electric consumption (kWh use) for your own information, so you might want to read your meter around the 27th of each month for that purpose.
 Our bills are designed to give you that information as well in a bar chart.

 AMI refers to a system that provides two-way communications between advanced utility meters and a utility’s back-end information technology infrastructure.
 Here’s essentially how it works.

 - Automated meters at each property on Valley lines send readings and other information electronically over the power lines to equipment at Valley’s substations.

 - Computer equipment at the co-op’s headquarters then uses a high-frequency radio communication system to obtain the information from the subs and automatically record it.

 One of the ways we look out for our members is by operating as efficiently as possible.
 When we can gain efficiency along with improved reliability and better energy information for our consumers, it’s a winning combination.
 That’s just what we get with AMI.
 This new metering technology benefits the co-op in a number of ways.

 - You no longer need to report meter readings yourself.

 - Since readings are reported electronically at the same time each month, you benefit from improved meter reading accuracy and consistent billing periods.